How We Reviewed Frontpoint Security

 Easy DIY install

 Unlike its competitors, Frontpoint operates with DIY installation, which means no extra fees and no inconvenient install appointment windows.
-DIY installation can be a daunting task for those less inclined to tech or handywork.
+DIY installation can be a daunting task for those less inclined to tech or handiwork.
 However, the instructions are clear, and the mobile app walks you through the whole process.

 If at any point you get stuck, the app will notice that you’ve stalled on a step and offer up a service line you can call.
 Alternatively, Frontpoint has vast online resources for troubleshooting yourself.
 Whether you’re a visual learner or like to follow written steps, Frontpoint provides video guides and digital manuals on nearly every equipment piece and install step.